luarvic/click2approve/README.md

 ![Create link](/doc/images/create-link.png)

-Sing out by clicking `Sign out` button in the main menu.
+Sign out by clicking `Sign out` button in the main menu.
 Paste the link into the browser and click `Enter`.
 As you can see, the link is available publicly and you can download the archive with the shared files.

 ![Download shared files](/doc/images/download-shared-files.png)